hylo-lang/hylo/CONTRIBUTING.md

 ## Suggesting feature requests

-Features ideas from the community should be pitched [here](https://github.com/val-lang/val-lang.github.io/discussions/categories/feature-pitches) before being formally proposed as a pull request.
+Feature ideas from the community should be pitched [here](https://github.com/val-lang/val-lang.github.io/discussions/categories/feature-pitches) before being formally proposed as a pull request.

 First, please search existing pitches to make sure your feature has not already been requested.
 You may then create a new discussion to present your idea.